phpcolor/.github/SECURITY.md

 If you believe you have found a security vulnerability in PHPCOLOR, please report it to us through coordinated disclosure.

+> [!IMPORTANT]
-**Please do not report security vulnerabilities through public GitHub issues.**
+> **Please do not report security vulnerabilities through public GitHub issues.**
+>

-Instead, please contact us per mail (security@phpcolor.dev).
-We guarantee a response within 48 hours and a security patch as fast as possible.
+> Instead, please contact us per mail (security@phpcolor.dev).
+We guarantee a
+> response within 48 hours and a security patch as fast as possible.

 ## Preferred Languages